 During the FY 2001-2002, the City and County initiated the planning effort for the creation of the new Comprehensive Plan and Long Range Transportation Plan.
 This Plan was reviewed by the Lincoln-Lancaster Planning Commission and was recommended to the Lincoln City Council and Lancaster County Board on April 3, 2002.
 The Lincoln City Council and Lancaster County Board held joint public hearings on May 8 and May 22, 2002.
-The final Plan was adopted on May 28, 2002 by the City Council ad County Board; and on May 29, 2002, Mayor Don Wesely signed the resolution.
+The final Plan was adopted on May 28, 2002 by the City Council ad County Board; and the Mayor signed the resolution on May 29, 2002.
 The Lincoln MPO Officials Committee review and action with the MPO endorsement was executed on June 13, 2002.

-To see that this year's program of transportation projects is working in accord with the new transportation plan, a review was undertaken with the new Plan.
-This listing of transportation projects was found to be consistent with the current Long Range Transportation Plan.
+To see that this year's program of transportation projects is working in accord with the transportation plan, a review was undertaken with the Plan.
+This listing of transportation projects was found to be consistent with the current Long Range Transportation Plan with the exception of segment of one project within the Antelope Valley set of projects.
+A Comprehensive Plan Amendment to the Transportation Plan addresses this difference is to run concurrent with the TIP review and adoption process.